chopfitzroy/hiccup/README.md

 }
 ```

-Globals are the only selector not type case and that do not require the direct descendant selector as they can be used globally.
+Globals are the only selector not typecast and that do not require the direct descendant selector as they can be used globally.

 **Components**: